A program for reading comics on the computer

 X instead copies the full file path.

-V to Very quickly paste the contents of the clipboard to the current comic's alt text.
+V to Very quickly paste the contents of the clipboard as the current image's annotation.
+If an annotation already exists for this image, this will overwrite it.

 WARNING: There is no confirmation for overwriting or deleting the alt text.
 This is for expediting adding alt text en masse.
 If there's a chance you might lose something important, be sure you have a backup.